 Here is the complete list of fingerboard tricks you should learn about.

 - Ollie: Ollie is the easiest fingerboard trick, yet the base or foundation for every trick you will learn.
 It’s a trick by popping down the board’s tail with your back fingers (typically the middle finger).
 I recommend starting off your fingerboard journey by learning this trick first.

 - Fakie Ollie: You can consider this trick the simplest version of the ollie.
 There is no difference between ollie and fakie ollie regarding finger placement.
 What makes fakie ollie different from the ollie is- you need to roll the board backward when ollie requires spinning the board forward.

 - 180 Ollie: This trick is also similar to ollie.
 How you end or level out will make the distinction.
-To perform 180 ollie, just slide your pointer finger towards the nose while pulling your hand continuously in the direction of the spin.
+To perform 180 ollies, just slide your pointer finger towards the nose while pulling your hand continuously in the direction of the spin.
 The following tutorial will help you master this trick.

 - 360 Ollie: Do the way you perform the ollie and end the trick by rotating the board fully.